yangfangs/physpetools/README.rst

     Specify the number of processing threads (CPUs) to use for Physpe to reconstruct phylogenetic tree.
 The default is 1.

 --hcp
-    The hcp (highly con.. code-block:: console

-    $ physpe -in organism_example_list.txt [options]*served protein) mode is use conserved proteins to reconstruct phylogenetic tree.
+    The hcp (highly conserved protein) mode is use conserved proteins to reconstruct phylogenetic tree.
 The default mode is hcp.

 --srna

     The 16srna (16 ssu RNA) mode is use 16s RNA data to reconstruct phylogenetic tree.